magwenelab/CodeStarterKit/vscode_setup.md

 Install languageserver with `install.packages("languageserver")`.
 Install httpgd with `install.packages("httpgd")`.
 In Settings search for R > Plot: Use Httpgd and enable it.
+If you are not using an R installation that is available in the PATH by default (e.g inside a Conda environment), go to Settings and add te path to your R installation to the R > Rterm:<OS> setting.

 Now you can open any R script, put your cursor in the first line, and click Ctrl + Enter, this will automatically open the R terminal and activate the R Workspace in the left panel.